 The Scriptures (the Bible) are written in two major parts: the Old Testament with 39 books and the New Testament with 27 books.
-These books were written by more than 40 different authors over a 1,500 year time span.
-The Gentile and Hebrew Scriptures of the Old Testament contains the same books but are grouped together differently.
+These books were written by more than 40 different authors over a 1,500-year time span.
+The Gentile and Hebrew Scriptures of the Old Testament contain the same books but are grouped together differently.

 The Gentile version of the Old Testament could be subdivided into the following categories: The Pentateuch made up of the first five books, the historical books made up of the next 12 books, the wisdom literature made up of the next five books, the major prophets made up of the next five books, the minor prophets make up of the last 12 books.

 The Hebrew version of the Old Testament is divided into three groups: The “Law,” made up of the first five books; the “Prophets,” made up of 17 books written by the prophets; and the “Writings,” made up of the remaining books.